Sea otter: Alaska

 Alaska is the central area of the sea otter's range.
 In 1973, the population in Alaska was estimated at between 100,000 and 125,000 animals.
 By 2006, though, the Alaska population had fallen to an estimated 73,000 animals.
-A massive decline in sea otter populations in the Aleutian Islands accounts for most of the change; the cause of this decline is not known, although orca predation is suspected.
-The sea otter population in Prince William Sound was also hit hard by the Exxon Valdez oil spill, which killed thousands of sea otters in 1989.
+A massive decline in sea otter populations in the Aleutian Islands accounts for most of the change; the cause of this decline is not known, although orca predation is suspected as one factor.
+The population in Prince William Sound was also severely affected by the Exxon Valdez oil spill, which killed thousands of sea otters in 1989.

 Washington

 In 1969 and 1970, 59 sea otters were translocated from Amchitka Island to Washington, and released near La Push and Point Grenville.
 The translocated population is estimated to have declined to between 10 and 43 individuals before increasing, reaching 208 individuals in 1989.
 As of 2017, the population was estimated at over 2,000 individuals, and their range extends from Point Grenville in the south to Cape Flattery in the north and east to Pillar Point along the Strait of Juan de Fuca.